“Spent hours on creating a market research survey, yet the completion rate is null.”

 Usually, the users are grouped into small clusters based on the products they have shown interest in a certain period.
 When you have this data, you can easily roll out the necessary surveys to the target audience and extract their opinion.

 But here’s the tricky part.
-The need for the product may die out soon, so you will have to quickly act upon it within a particular time frame.
+The need for the product may die out soon, so you will have to act upon it within a particular time frame quickly.

 Target Audience Based On Their Interests

-Once the target audience is grouped based on this data, you can easily send out market research surveys to know the scope of the product and the pulse of the potential customer.
+Once the target audience is grouped based on this data, you can easily send out market research surveys to know the product’s scope and the potential customer’s pulse.

 The Number Of People To Survey